Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/README.md

 ## 🌟 Features

+- **Secure Authentication**: Login with brute force protection and role-based access.
+- **Session Management**: 15-minute session timeout with user warnings.
+- **Audit Logging**: Persistent logs stored in PostgreSQL for 6 years.
+- **Dynamic Progress Tracking**: Real-time updates for lessons, quizzes, and checklists.
+- **Responsive Design**: Accessible on desktop and mobile with WCAG 2.1 compliance.
+- **Certificate Generation**: Issued upon passing the quiz with 80% or higher.
+-
 ### 📚 13 Comprehensive Lessons (From 3 → 13)
 1. ✅ **What is PHI?** – NEW!
 Defines all 18 identifiers
 2. ✅ **Privacy Rule** – Enhanced with more details